ms/buildtogether.tech/src/important/index.md

 for handling people who may send meetings off course.
 </blockquote>

+### Decision Meetings

-Decision meetings are more structured:
+Decision meetings are for issues that will have more long-term impact on the project or that team members disagree about.
+Since the stakes are higher,
+they need more structure:

 Decide if there actually needs to be a meeting.
 :   If the only purpose is to share information,